 Mauviel M250C vs M250B a History of Handles

 Traditionally, French Copper Cookware comes with two type of handle, Brass and Cast Iron.
 Some claim that a Brass handle means that it is a consumer grade and that cast iron is meant for professional.
 In my experience, this is not true at all.
-I have many copper cookware with brass handle which are thicker than 3mm.
+I have copper cookware with brass and cast iron handle that are thicker than 3mm.
 These were cookware that was used in Grand Hotels in France.

 The handle Mauviel M250c uses a stainless steel electroplated black handle.
 This makes it looks like its cast iron when its not.
 While this may sound good in theory, the execution was pretty poor.
 After a while, the black coloring on the handle wears out.
 What is interesting is that beneath the black color, the handle is actually gold color.
 I do not know if this was intentional but it is definitely unexpected, I thought it would be silver.
 Overtime, you will get a a black and gold patina color.

 The M250b looks just like a traditional brass handle.
 It shares the shame shape but the logo is different.
 On the m250b, its just a round M and the m250c it has Mauviel 1830 engraved onto it.

 A Note about Rivets

 Angle and handle Ergonomic

 The angle of the handle is slightly raised and bent downward to give it parallel angle.
 I find that at this angle, it causes strain to my wrist.
 A handle that is tilted upward slightly will give you the best leverage on the frying pan.
-Traditional copper skillet all have the same angle, its a wonder why they changed it.
+Traditional copper pans are angled better, its a wonder why they changed it.